TAU-VAILab/HaLo-NeRF/README.md

 ```

 Please notice that the "max_steps" flag defines the maximum number of iterations for training the semantic part.

-### coming soon:
-link for downloading the trained models of the scenes with the semantic part.

-also, we will add the link for the semantic ground truth masks.

 # Part D: Evaluation